Eating healthy food/kai and being a healthy weight is an important part of reducing your cancer risk.

-Specific advice on some foods, supplements and storage
+Specific advice on some foods, supplements, storage and cancer risk

 Red meat can provide an important source of protein, iron, zinc and vitamin B12.

 However, eating too much red meat and, in particular, processed meat may increase the risk of bowel cancer.

 - eating no more than 350-500 grams cooked (or less than 700-750g raw) red meat (beef, lamb, pork) or less than three portions weekly.
 A 100g (cooked) serving is equivalent to two slices of meat or one to two chicken drumsticks or ½ cup minced meat

 - limiting or avoiding processed (smoked, cured, fermented, salted) meats, chicken or fish such as frankfurters, corned beef, bacon, ham, sausages, and salami

 - regularly including alternate iron-rich protein such as legumes, lentils, tofu, nuts, seeds, eggs, chicken, fish and seafood.

 Cooking beef, pork, fish, or poultry at high temperatures or in direct contact with a flame or a hot surface, such as pan-frying, barbecuing, or grilling, can cause the formation of potentially carcinogenic chemicals.

 However, there is not enough data to clearly associate the way meat is cooked with cancer risk to date.